hungcq/knowledge-repo/IT/designing-data-intensive-applications/11-stream-processing.md

     - Large change history
     - Not allow deletion -> need to work around
 ### 11.3.
 Processing streams
-- Process stream:
+- Process streams to:
   - Keeping data system in sync
   - Push events to users
   - Produce output stream (pipeline)
 - Stream processing for monitoring:
   - Complex event processing: specify rule to search for patterns of events in a stream
   - Stream analytics: aggregations & statistical metrics over a large number of events (rate, average, statistics over an interval)
   - Maintaining materialized views
   - Search for patterns in individual event/multiple events
 - Difficulty of reasoning about time: